diru1100/KVService/README.md

 # KVService

- A simple KV (key-value) store web service with a subscription feature with CLI to interact with it seamlessly.
+ A simple KV (key-value) store web service with a subscription feature with CLI to interact with it seamlessly

 ## Installation